Stevieag/stevieag.github.io/_posts/2024-11-25-Five-Week-DevOps-Training-Plan.markdown

 ##### Enable Istio Sidecar Injection

 First, let\'s enable Istio sidecar injection for the default namespace:\
-kubectl label namespace default istio-injection=enabled
+`kubectl label namespace default istio-injection=enabled`

-(This can be verified with kubectl get namespace default \--show-labels)
+(This can be verified with `kubectl get namespace default --show-labels`)

 The command is used to enable automatic Istio sidecar injection for the default namespace in a Kubernetes cluster.

 Key points about this command:

-1. Namespace-level control: By labeling a namespace, you\'re enabling
-    > Istio sidecar injection for all pods created in that namespace,
-    > unless overridden at the pod level.
+1. Namespace-level control: By labeling a namespace, you\'re enabling Istio sidecar injection for all pods created in that namespace, unless overridden at the pod level.

-2. Automatic injection: When a namespace has this label, the Istio
-    > sidecar (Envoy proxy) will be automatically injected into all new
-    > pods deployed in that namespace.
+2. Automatic injection: When a namespace has this label, the Istio sidecar (Envoy proxy) will be automatically injected into all new pods deployed in that namespace.

 3. Existing workloads: This label only affects new pods.
-Existing
-    > workloads will need to be redeployed to get the sidecar injected.
+Existing workloads will need to be redeployed to get the sidecar injected.

-4. Override option: Even with this namespace-level setting, individual
-    > pods can opt out of injection using the sidecar.istio.io/inject:
+4. Override option: Even with this namespace-level setting, individual pods can opt out of injection using the sidecar.istio.io/inject: "false" annotation.
-    > \"false\" annotation.

-5. Verification: After applying this label, you can verify it worked by
-    > deploying a new pod in the namespace and checking for the presence
-    > of the istio-proxy container.
+5. Verification: After applying this label, you can verify it worked by deploying a new pod in the namespace and checking for the presence of the istio-proxy container.

-6. Reversibility: You can disable injection for the namespace by
-    > changing the label value to disabled or removing the label
+6. Reversibility: You can disable injection for the namespace by changing the label value to disabled or removing the label entirely.
-    > entirely.

 ##### Deploy a Sample Application